sorairolake/lzip-go/README.md

 Please see [CONTRIBUTING.adoc].

+## Acknowledgment

+The API of this package is based on the [`compress/gzip`] package.

+This package uses the [`github.com/ulikunitz/xz/lzma`] package to encode and decode LZMA streams.

 ## License

 Copyright &copy; 2024 Shun Sakai (see [AUTHORS.adoc])

-This library is distributed under the terms of either the _Apache License 2.0_ or the _MIT License_.
+This package is distributed under the terms of either the _Apache License 2.0_ or the _MIT License_.

 This project is compliant with version 3.0 of the [_REUSE Specification_].
 See